A few random things about my ratings:

 - Amenities are nice, but they're a small part of the equation, and can only help a course's rating so much.
 They may improve or hurt a course's rating by a half if they're really good or bad.
 In the end, it comes down to the course and how it plays; hence the rating should reflect this.

 - I make sure to separate my personal feelings about a course versus the rating I feel it deserves.
 For example, I love playing Park Circle in North Charleston, SC or Timmons Park in Greenville, SC.
-They're two of my favorites, but they're not difficult, nor elite caliber.
+They're two of my favorites, but they're neither difficult nor elite caliber.
 And as such, I reflect that in my ratings.

 - As I play and review more courses, I will adjust some of my ratings if I see fit.
 A course I originally may have thought was really good or unique may not appear so as I have more courses to compare it to.

-- As much as I like my hometown courses, I'll be the first to admit when an out-of-town course is even better.
+- As much as I like my hometown courses, I'll be the first to admit when other courses are better.

 - There is no "set-in-stone" rule that I abide by.
 For example, concrete tees are best, but sometimes a dirt tee is better for the course layout - more natural feel, etc.